 Who Can Join?

-Special Olympics Nova Scotia offers 14 sports (twelve (12) official, and two (2) unofficial for athletes to practice and compete in; many of them lifetime sports that allow athletes to participate at any age.
-Participants are eligible to join our Youth Programs in selected areas across the province from age 4-12 and regular sport programs from aged 12 onward.
-The average age span of our athletes is broad and can range from 4-84.
+Special Olympics Nova Scotia offers 16 sports for athletes to practice and compete in; many of them lifetime sports that allow athletes to participate at any age.
+Participants are eligible to join our Youth Programs in selected areas across the province from age 2-12 and regular sport programs from aged 12 onward.

 What is the Criteria?

-intellectual disability is defined as “referring to sub-average intellectual functioning”, existing concurrently with related limitations in two or more of the following applicable adaptive skill areas:
+Intellectual disability is also defined as “referring to sub-average intellectual functioning”, existing concurrently with related limitations in two or more of the following applicable adaptive skill areas:

 - Home living

 - Functional academics

 Participants may also have other associated disabilities along with an intellectual disability.

 Participants may enter our Special Olympics programs at the age of 2 yrs old.

 Active & physical participation while attending a Special Olympics Nova Scotia programs is a requisite for participation..